Final-Project-RecipeRescue/Server/README.md

     meals: date -> meal type -> recipe id -> meal. {string : {string : {string : MealBoundary}}}
     country: Country of the user. : string
-    state: State of the user. : string
+    state: State of the user. : string sumGasPollution : Dict of gas emissions that the user saved